canHazUsername/4chan-Image-Downloader/readme.md

 ### Note
 - You must manually solve CAPTCHA in Chromium (if needed) before images can load.
+- No UI at the moment, just a script to run.

 ### Requirements
 - Ubuntu/Debian-based OS